 The limited number of academic exceptions for the second half of Summer Term and for Fall Term will be based on current criteria set forth by the HECC and the Governor’s executive orders, which prioritize programs essential to maintaining the health and safety of Oregonians.
 These programs are being determined by PCC’s Academic Affairs Council and the Vice President of Academic Affairs Office — with the caveat that they will maintain the health, safety and well-being for students and staff, including access to necessary personal protective equipment.

 Remaining in remote operations is in accordance with current HECC guidelines and advice from local and national public health agencies.
 It enables the college to maintain health and safety standards for students and staff, and observe social distancing mandates.

-- All classes currently scheduled to be taught online and/or remotely will proceed.
+- All Summer and Fall Term classes that were scheduled to be taught online and/or remotely will proceed as planned.

 PCC stands with all affected communities

 In some cities around the world and locally in Oregon, there has been a xenophobic reaction to COVID-19, directly associating the virus with community members who are perceived to come from China or regions near Asia.
 PCC stands with members from all affected communities, and students of all races, ethnicities and backgrounds.
 There is no single profile for those who have been exposed to COVID-19.

 Xenophobia has no place in our community.
 Discrimination or bullying of any kind is not in line with PCC values and will not be condoned or tolerated.
 A community member who experiences discrimination in any form is encouraged to report the incident immediately to the College for the appropriate team members for follow up, harm mitigation and resource referral.